securefederatedai/openfl/docs/get_started/quickstart.rst

         last_state_path: save/torch_cnn_mnist_last.pbuf
         log_metric_callback:
           template: src.utils.write_metric
-        rounds_to_train: 10 # Change this value to train to a different number of rounds
+        rounds_to_train: 10 # Change this value to train for a different number of rounds
         write_logs: true

 *****************************************************
 Starting a new federation after making custom changes
 *****************************************************

-Now that you've change you've changed a few things, you can rerun the federation.
-Copying the below text will reinitialize your plan with new model weights (assuming your model structure has changed), and relaunch the aggregator and two collaborators:
+Now that you've changed a few things, you can rerun the federation.
+Copying the below text will reinitialize your plan with new model weights, and relaunch the aggregator and two collaborators:

 .. code-block:: console